N investigation has been launched after a 15-year-old girl was apparently smuggled onto an Army base and then filmed having sex with soldiers.

 Sergeant Dave Merritt said: "North Yorkshire Police has primacy in this matter and is conducting a full investigation.

 "Officers have located and formally interviewed the 15-year-old female who is seen in the video footage.

-"With the support of the Royal Military Police's Special Investigation Branch, efforts are also ongoing to identify everybody connected to the footage and those with information that could help our inquiries.
+"With the support of the Royal Military Police's Special Investigation Branch, efforts are also ongoing to identify everybody connected to the footage and those with information that could help